jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-1.md

 {{< s v="3" >}} This is the source of our fellow-feeling for the misery of others.

 We are affected by what he feels by changing places with the sufferer, in imagination.

 - When we see a stroke aimed on the leg of another person, we naturally draw back our own leg.
   - When it falls, we feel hurt by it.
 - When a crowd gazes at a dancer on the slack rope, they naturally writhe and twist their own bodies, as they see him do.
   - They feel that they themselves must do if they were in his situation.

-Sensitive people feel uneasy when looking at the beggars' sores.
+Sensitive people feel uneasy when looking at the beggar's sores.
-- They feel their misery which then affects their own bodies.
+- They feel his misery which then affects their own bodies.

-- That feeling comes from conceiving what they themselves would suffer if:
+That feeling comes from conceiving what they themselves would suffer if:
-  - they really were those beggars, and
+- they really were that beggar, and
-  - their body parts actually had those sores
+- their body actually had those sores

-The force of this conception produces that itching or uneasy sensation in their feeble frames.
+**The force of this conception produces that itching or uneasy sensation in their feeble frames.**

 Strong men feel soreness in their own eyes in looking on the sore eyes of others.
 - It comes from the same reason -- the eyes are more delicate in the strongest man.